chirontt/lwjgl3-demos/README.md

 # lwjgl3-demos + GraalVM native image

+Demo suite for LWJGL 3, as described in the upstream [repo](https://github.com/LWJGL/lwjgl3-demos).

+---

-Demos for LWJGL 3, compiled to native executable by GraalVM native-image utility.
+This fork provides build scripts to compile the project to native executable using the GraalVM native-image utility.

 All demos in [src](src/org/lwjgl/demo) are included in the build.
 Most demos are portable across different OSes, but some are GPU-specific, like the [Vulkan demos](src/org/lwjgl/demo/vulkan)